Book cover

 This smell corresponds to a method that seems to envy the data and methods of another class.
 In other words, it accesses more attributes and methods of class B than of its current class A. Therefore, we may consider using a Move Method to migrate it to the envied class.

-The fireAreaInvalidated2 method, shown in the following code, is an example of Feature Envy.
-It has three method calls, but all having as the target the same abt object of type AbstractTool.
-Besides, it accesses no attribute or calls any method of its current class.
+The following fireAreaInvalidated2 method is an example of Feature Envy.
+It has three method calls, all having the same abt object of type AbstractTool as their target.
+Moreover, it accesses no attributes or calls any methods of its current class.
 Therefore, moving this method to AbstractTool should be considered.

 public class DrawingEditorProxy